domgolonka/foretoken/README.md

     IP2LOCATION=
     MAXMIND=

-For full configuration examples, check out [https://threatdefender.domgolonka.com](https://threatdefender.domgolonka.com)
+For full configuration examples, check out [https://foretoken.domgolonka.com](https://foretoken.domgolonka.com)

 ## Change the databases

-At this moment, Threat Defender only supports SQLite and PostgreSQL.
+At this moment, Foretoken only supports SQLite and PostgreSQL.
 You can change the `databasename` field with either `postgresql` or `sqlite3`

 By Default, the SQLite driver is set to "in memory".
 To use a file, you need to